Rock Climbing & Kayaking Trip Information - Vancouver Island

 ITINERARY: Note: This is a tentative schedule that may change due to weather, wind, transportation, etc.

-Pre-trip meeting: Friday, May 9th during homeroom, students will go over details of the trip and be given gear list.
+Pre-trip meeting: Friday, May 8th during homeroom, students will go over details of the trip and be given gear lists.

-GROUP EQUIPMENT: The guides will bring activity-specific and camping equipment for the group.
-This will include tents, camp stoves and other camping equipment.
+GROUP EQUIPMENT: The guides will bring activity-specific equipment for the group.
+This will include kayaks, safety gear and paddling equipment.
 Rock climbing guides will also provide all climbing equipment including ropes, harnesses, helmets and climbing shoes.
 The guides will also bring emergency response equipment (emergency communication device, first aid kit…).

 For photography, if a student would like to bring a dedicated camera (digital, analogue, or disposable), they may bring that with them during the activity.